Miguel Rojas Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.22 team ERA ranks 16th across all MLB pitching staffs.
+- The Angels' 4.19 team ERA ranks 15th among all league pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (79 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).

-- In his last appearance on Thursday against the Texas Rangers, the left-hander went six innings, allowing one earned run while surrendering three hits.
+- The Angels are sending Ohtani (6-2) to the mound to make his ninth start of the season.
+He is 6-2 with a 3.40 ERA and 105 strikeouts through 82 2/3 innings pitched.

-- The 23-year-old has an ERA of 4.48, with 11 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .266 batting average against him.
+- In his last outing on Friday against the Texas Rangers, the right-hander went six innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.